 Dr. Cong is leading a group in the Department of Pathology and Genetics at Stanford School of Medicine to pursue novel technology for scalable genome editing and single-cell genomics, and accompanying computational approaches inspired by data science.
-His group has a focus on studying immunology in the context of cancer and neuroscience.
+His group has a focus on studying immunology in the context of neuroscience, immunology, and infectious diseases.

 Honors & Awards